I always tell people that Cleveland is a “summer city;” there’s such a huge amount to do in Cleveland during the balmy summer months.

 This event is especially popular in the fall, and there are sometimes extra showings added around Halloween.

-There aren’t any showings planned so far in 2021, but check out this site for updates.
+Showings are back in 2022; check out this site for updates.

 BONUS: Go to Cedar Point for HalloWeekends

-In 2021, both these events are running Friday-Sunday in September and Thursday-Sunday in October, from September 17-October 31.
 Note that you do need to purchase Cedar Point tickets in order to attend.
+More info here.

 What’s your favorite fall thing to do in Cleveland?